Family of attainable geometric quantum speed limits

 \section{Discussion and conclusion}

-In this paper, we established a family of quantum speed limits with an alternative function.
-Different choices of the alternative function can induce different QSLTs.
+This paper established a family of QSLs with an adjustable function.
+Different choices of the function can induce different QSLTs.
 We considered three functions and obtained three QSLTs.
 We reveal that two of these QSLTs align precisely with those previously presented in the works, and the third one emerges as a unified measure applicable to both open and closed quantum systems.
-It is worth noting that all three QSLTs are practically achievable for any given initial quantum state, meaning that there exists a dynamical process capable of steering the initial state to evolve along the corresponding geodesic path in the quantum state space.
-In fact, for different dynamics, other optimization functions $f$ could induce the tightest bound on time within our family of QSL.
-However, finding the optimal function $f $ is a complex functional optimization problem, and it is generally difficult to obtain an analytical solution.
-Interestingly, for the unitary evolution case, the optimization on $f$ is analytically solved, which shows the optimal one is precisely the QSLT presented in Ref. \cite{PhysRevLett.120.060409}.
-For the two-dimensional case, according to the attainability of $\tau_{qsl}^{f_3}$, there are always the optimal unitary and non-unitary dynamics to drive any given initial state to evolve along the geodesics to achieve the "fastest" evolution.
+All three QSLTs are practically achievable for any given initial quantum state in the sense that a dynamical process can drive the initial state to evolve along the corresponding geodesic path in the quantum state space.
+According to the attainability of $\tau_{qsl}^{f_3}$, there are always the optimal unitary and non-unitary dynamics saturating the QSL bound for the two-dimensional case.
 However, we have only found the optimal non-unitary dynamics for higher dimensional cases for any initial state.
-However, whether a so-called optimal unitary dynamics exists to saturate the QSLT bound remains an open problem.
+Whether a so-called optimal unitary dynamics exists to saturate the QSLT bound remains an open problem.